mart0855/ecommerce-website/products/mens/ian.md

 artist: In Black We Trust
 ---

-Front man of Joy Division, *Ian Curtis* bleeding in cyan.
+Front man of Joy Division, *Ian Curtis*, bleeding in cyan.